dkackman/LinqStatistics/docfx/index.md

 ## Welcome to **LinqStatistics**.
-LinqStatistics is a .Net library that offers basic statisitacl extension methods, modeled after the built in Enumerable.Sum and Average.
+LinqStatistics is a .Net library that offers basic statistical extension methods.
+Method signatures and use are modeled after System.Linq.Enumerable's
+Average, Min, Max and Sum, with similar overloads supporting common intrinsic numeric types.

 Methods include:
 - Covariance